Khushil-Modi/Real-Time-Driver-Drowsiness-Detection/README.md

 <a href="https://github.com/Khushil-Modi/SJSU/blob/main/CMPE%20258/Final%20Project/dataset/2022-05-19.png" target="_blank">Images stored of Yawning and Sleeping</a>

 ## Streaming using Phone Camera
-We have used and Android App available for free in Play Store, named IP Webcam.
+We have used an Android App available for free in Play Store, named IP Webcam.
 It can be downloaded from this <a href = "https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en_IN">link</a>.
 After downloading it, open the app and scroll down to the option <b>Start Server</b>.
 It will look like: <br>
 <img src = "https://user-images.githubusercontent.com/35571958/88623867-83673280-d0c3-11ea-9efd-63559024c0bd.jpg">

 After starting the server, an IP will be displayed on the screen.
 Open the file <b>android_cam.py</b>.
 In <b>line 36</b> put the given IP.